€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Risk factors

-This chapter details the principal risks to which the VINCI Group’s various activities are exposed as well as changes in the year under review, which are summarised in the table below.
+This chapter details the principal risks to which the VINCI Group’s various activities are exposed as well as changes in the year under review, which are summarised in the table shown opposite.

-The level of criticality of each of these risks (high, intermediate or moderate) was determined on the basis of its probability of occurrence, the anticipated extent of its adverse impact on the Group and in consideration of risk management procedures already in place so as to show the net impact.
+The level of criticality of each of these risks (high, intermediate or moderate) was determined on the basis of its probability of occurrence and the anticipated extent of its impact on the Group, in consideration of risk management procedures already in place.

 Type of riskDescriptionCriticality*Trend